kswada77/ImageNet/README.md

 # ImageNet

 Describe the process to **prepare** ImageNet dataset from downloading from **Academic Torrents** to ...
-Also, provide related **python scripts** for those preparation.
+Also, provide related **python scripts** for those preparations.

-**please note that my machine's OS is Ubuntu 18.04 LTS**
+note: OS of my machine is **Ubuntu 18.04 LTS**

-1.
+1. Find ImageNet LSVRC 2012 dataset and download torrent file
-2.
+2. Download dataset
 3.
 4.
 5.

-## 1. Find ImageNet LSVRC 2012 dataset and download torrent file
+### 1. Find ImageNet LSVRC 2012 dataset and download torrent file
-* Go to Academic Torrents:
+* Go to Academic Torrents (academictorrents.com)
 * "Browse" --> select "Dataset" and "Go"
 * you can find those 2 files
   - ImageNet LSVRC 2012 Training Set (Object Detection)